About Me

 Education and Training

-I graduated with my Master of Science in Counseling at California State University, Fullerton, and completed my practicum at Five Acres, a non-profit, DMH agency in Pasadena, CA. At Five Acres, I worked with adult survivors of domestic violence as well as young children and their families, many of whom were in the foster care system and/or experienced domestic violence.
-I previously worked as a mental health specialist for a school-based agency, providing counseling services to middle school students.
+I graduated with my Master of Science in Counseling at California State University, Fullerton, and am pursuing my Ph.D. in Counselor Education and Supervision through Antioch University Seattle.
+My clinical experience ranges from working in a non-profit setting with adult survivors of domestic violence and foster children/families, and in a school-based agency with intermediate students.
 I am trained in EMDR and completed my training through a BIPOC-specific course focused on working with marginalized communities, racial trauma, and generational trauma.

 Clinical Interests and Approach